 When the wind blows, some of that energy makes ripples on the surface of the water and in essence "creates" the waves.
 Without wind, there would be no waves.
 Water is over 800 times more dense than air, and therefore it will potentailly contain 800 times more energy.

 The motion of the waves runs a generator, the power is sent ashore through seacables, and is fed into the grid, just like with solar or wind energy.
 The question that remains is the storing of the energy.
 If the distance to shore is too great, it would make sense to convert the energy into hydrogen as an alternative to storing the energy in conventional batteries.

 Wave energy is harvested when the motions of the waves runs a generator.
 The kinetic energy from the horizontal movement and the potential energy from the vertical movement.
 Most concepts focus on harvesting one of these motions, but Crestwings concept seeks to take advantage of both.
 The amount of energy is determined by the wave height, the wave length, the speed of the wave and the density.
 In general, it is thought to be the push from the wave that should be used to havest the energy.
-At Crestwing, we have turned it around, and focuses on using the atmospheric pressure to create a vacum.
-Pulling insted of pushing is also how modern windmills work.
+At Crestwing, we have turned it around, and focused on using the atmospheric pressure to create a vacuum.
+Pulling instead of pushing is also how modern windmills work.